 Today’s 64 Dollar Grocery Budget Challenge post is from my dear friend Dawn of Mama Harris’ Kitchen.
-Dawn is a culinary guru, and is a super shopper when it comes to groceries, so I was so happy that she agreed to be a contributor to the challenge.
-Check out how she did at WinCo!
+Dawn is a culinary guru, and is a super shopper when it comes to groceries, so I was so happy she agreed to be a contributor to the challenge.
+Check out how she used a small grocery budget at WinCo!

 Monday: Chicken Alfredo Pasta with Garlic Bread